 If this option is defined, requests will be will logged to a trace file named traceFile.year.month.day.
 Use of this option provides useful debugging information, but will impact performance.
 (Note: The system property has no zookeeper prefix, and the configuration variable name is different from the system property.
 Yes - it's not consistent, and it's annoying.)

 2.8.3.
 Cluster Options

-The options in this section are designed for use with an ensemble of servers -- that is, when deploying clusters of servers.
+The options in this section are designed for use in quorums -- that is, when deploying clusters of servers.

 electionAlg